 Here are some tips for running a restaurant during the Thanksgiving Eve rush and preparing to make the most of this busy holiday weekend.

 How to Prepare for Thanksgiving Eve at your Restaurant

 Stock Up On Inventory and Delivery Drivers

-- “We prepare for Thanksgiving Eve like it’s a Friday night.
-All hands on deck, expectations that everyone is cooking for Thanksgiving and they don’t want to cook the night before.
-Many people have family in town visiting and pizza and pizzeria dishes are a great way to feed the troops!” - VincentCaminiti,90Novanta Pizzeria
+For many restaurants, it’s about planning ahead.
+“It’s all hands on deck.
+The expectation is that everyone is cooking for Thanksgiving and they don’t want to cook the night before,” says Vincent Caminiti of 90 Novanta Pizzeria.
+“Many people have family visiting, and pizza is a great way to feed the troops.”

-- "Nobody in the restaurant business wants to sell out because that means there's some customers that come in later that don't get to have what they want.
-At the same time, it's critical for us so we can pay the rent, pay the people and pay for all of our food bills.” - TylerFrazer, Tyler's Barbeque
+"Nobody in the restaurant business wants to sell out, because that means there's some customers that come in later that don't get to have what they want.
+At the same time (taking as many orders as possible) is critical for us so we can pay the rent, staff, and food bills.” - Tyler Frazer, Tyler's Barbecue

 Keep Employees Happy

-Host a Party And/Or Close the Next Day
+Host a Party or Close on Thanksgiving

-Most people spend the Thanksgiving holiday with family, but for many in the industry, family has a different meaning.
-Some restaurants shared creative ways to celebrate their employees during Thanksgiving week, including, of course, simply taking the day after Thanksgiving Eve off.
+Some restaurant operators shared creative ways to celebrate their employees during Thanksgiving week, including, of course, simply taking the day after Thanksgiving Eve off.